DanielR1c/PaxxMaker-Connect/README.md

 #### macOS

 1. Open the release DMG: `PaxxMaker-Connect.dmg`.
-2. Double-click `PaxxMaker-Connect Install.command`.
-The script copies the app to Applications, checks OrcaSlicer, asks about autostart and launches the app.
-3. Alternatively, drag the app to `Applications` and launch it manually.
+2. Drag the app to `Applications` and launch it manually.
-4. On the first launch, allow the app under **System Settings → Privacy & Security → Open Anyway** because the app is not notarized.
+3. On the first launch, allow the app under **System Settings → Privacy & Security → Open Anyway** because the app is not notarized.
-5. Allow incoming connections and local network access when macOS asks.
+4. Allow incoming connections and local network access when macOS asks.

-To uninstall, run `PaxxMaker-Connect Deinstall.command`.

 The macOS build runs as a menu bar app with a cube icon.
 Double-clicking the app opens the pairing window again.
 Autostart is managed through `SMAppService`.